humdrum-tools/humdrum-documentation/guide/ch21/index.md

 As we will see in [Chapter 26,](/guide/ch26) the contents of several spines can be amalgamated to form a single spine.
-This means that the results for several independent pattern searches can be assembled into a single \"pattern\" spine.
+This means that the results for several independent pattern searches can be assembled into a single "pattern" spine.
 Several pattern spines may be created that related to patterns found at different hierarchical levels, or patterns found using different search methods.
 Of course, these pattern-spines themselves can be used as input to further pattern searches thus